CompressionGuides

 Very helpful in reducing the pooling of blood in your feet

-Compression socks work by applying pressure to your legs as they move through the pump cycle.
-This helps prevent blood from pooling in your legs and returning to your heart more slowly than before you started wearing them.
+They work by applying pressure to your legs as they move through the pump cycle.
+This helps prevent blood pooling in legs, ensuring it returns to the heart efficiently, maintaining a healthy circulation..
 The extra pressure also helps prevent varicose veins from worsening, which can cause pain and swelling.

-If you have ever experienced pain or swelling after a long day at work or on a flight, compression sleeves may be able to help alleviate these symptoms by reducing the amount of time it takes for blood to return from your feet back up toward your heart.
+If you have ever experienced pain or swelling after a long day at work or on a flight, then compression sleeves can ease post-work or post-flight pain and swelling by reducing blood return time to the heart.

 Improve blood flow by squeezing the vessels and shunting blood back up toward the heart

-Compression socks are designed to provide pressure to the ankles and calves, which helps push blood back up towards the heart.
-This improves circulation by helping reduce swelling in the calves and ankles, as well as improving blood flow.
-Compression socks can also help to lower your risk of developing a blood clot (deep vein thrombosis) or pulmonary embolism (blood clot in the lung).
+Compression socks can also help to lower your risk of developing a blood clot (DVT) or pulmonary embolism (blood clot in the lung).

 By reducing swelling in your legs, compression socks can improve how comfortable you feel when walking around throughout the day.